Man who survived Las Vegas shooting killed in hit-and-run, wife says

-PAHRUMP, Nevada — A man who survived the Las Vegas massacre in October died several weeks later in a hit-and-run in southern Nevada.
+PAHRUMP, Nev. — A man who survived the Las Vegas massacre in October died several weeks later in a hit-and-run in southern Nevada.

 Roy McClellan, 52, was killed Nov.
 17 when he was hit by a car in Pahrump, about 60 miles west of Las Vegas.